espanso/espanso/docs/src/ch04-01-creating-a-pr.md

 ## Testing

 It is good practice to cover your changes with a test.
 Also, try to think about corner cases and various ways how your changes could break.
 Cover those in the tests as well.

 Tests can be found in 2 places:

 - `/test/` folder (we don't have any cases today, but it's an alternative)
 - within the same file of the function, in a `tests` mod

-## Creating a PR
+## Submitting to GitHub

 Firt and foremost: **A good PR makes a change!**.
 Let's chat some basic theory before going to the practice

 Because of this PR-centric strategy and the goal that the reviewers should easily understand your change, the **PR title and description matters** a great deal!

 > **Note**
-> Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits and impact on the users.
+> Try to follow the suggestions in our PR message template to make sure we can
+> quickly focus on the technical merits and impact on the users.

 ### A PR should limit itself to a single functional change or related set of same changes

 Mixing different changes in the same PR will make the review process much harder.
 A PR might get stuck on one aspect while we would actually like to land another change.
 Furthermore, if we are forced to revert a change, mixing and matching different aspects makes fixing bugs or regressions much harder.

 Thus, please try to **separate out unrelated changes**!
 **Don't** mix unrelated refactors with a potentially contested change.